gknowles/dimcli/docs/src/reference.md

 Create | &nbsp;
 ---------|------------
 cli.[command](guide.md#subcommands) | Changes config context to reference the options of the selected command.
-Use "" to specify the top level context.
+Use an empty string to specify the top level context.
 If a new command is selected it will be created in the command group of the current context. cli.[helpCmd](guide.md#help-subcommand) | Add "help" command that shows the help text for other commands.
 Allows users to run "prog help command" instead of the more awkward "prog command --help".
 <b>Configuration</b> |
 cli.[action](guide.md#subcommands) | Action that should be taken when the currently selected command is run.
 Actions are executed when cli.exec() is called by the application.